 The doctrine of sin is important because it is at the heart of what is wrong in our world today.
 Sin separates us from our creator, causes conflict between people, and harms the environment we are tasked to care for.
 So just what is sin?
 The English word ‘sin’ is translated from a number of Greek and Hebrew words.
-And it is used in two different ways.
+It is used in two different ways.
 The first usage refers to an action that is contrary to the will of God.
 The second way it is used is as a synonym for some aspect of our human nature.